 You can also keep your 1:1 regiment relevant by changing it up depending on where you are in the sales period or fiscal year.
 For example, 1:1’s at the beginning of the quarter or month may have an increased forecast/pipeline focus to them.
 1:1’s at the middle or end of the period may focus more on specific deals and how we can bring them to close.
 1:1’s near the end of a fiscal year may have a career development focus to them.

 Regardless of the tone or focus on the meeting, going in with a plan will result in a high-value interaction that both parties are likely to repeat.

 2. Do more listening by asking questions

 The personal and professional journey of your people should always be the focus of the 1:1 meeting.
-As Ben Horowitz, co-founder of prominent VC firm Andreesen-Horowitz states, that means that the manager should only do 10% of the talking and 90% of the listening (the opposite to how many 1:1’s actually work).
+As Ben Horowitz, co-founder of prominent VC firm Andreesen-Horowitz states, the 1:1 is the employee’s meeting.
+That means that the manager should only do 10% of the talking and 90% of the listening (the opposite to how many 1:1’s actually work).
 Since striking that balance may be tricky for some, the best way to train yourself to do as much listening as possible is to prime the conversation with questions!

 Some questions can be outlined in advance and even baked into the agenda.
 For example:

 - Where are you forecasting to finish the period in terms of committed / most likely / upside revenue?